codership/documentation/galeracluster/source/training/courses/index.rst

    .. rst-class:: list-abstract

-      This upcoming video will explain how to plan and conduct upgrades of Galera software on an active cluster, one node at a time, without loss of service or data.
+      This training course will explain how to plan and conduct upgrades of Galera software on an active cluster, one node at a time, without loss of service or data.

    .. rst-class:: sub-heading list-sub-header